 I don’t think it’s possible to live abroad, to completely immerse yourself in a foreign culture, and to not come back changed.
 If you don’t see something, do something or think something that makes you either want to change or be the change while you’re traveling long term, especially in lesser developed lands, you probably aren’t doing it right.

 This is not to say there is one right way to travel.
-Everyone has to find what works for her/his goals, schedule, desires, etc., whether it’s squeezing in a weekend holiday, a two-week vacation, a few months of summer or moving abroad indefinitely.
+Everyone has to find what works for her/his goals, schedule, desires, etc., whether it’s squeezing in a weekend holiday, a two-week vacation, a few months of summer or living abroad indefinitely.
 I’d say those of us who fall into the latter, we do so open to change, perhaps even willing it to happen.
 We’re there to learn, to explore, to teach, to help, to do something that makes a difference in our own lives or others.

 I don’t think anybody will disagree that the longer one stays in a place, the more she/he is likely to learn.
 Perhaps there’s a direct connection to the two: the more we learn, the more we change.